cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 `Params` or they can create a single `Params` structure as outlined above in the case of `x/auth`.

-In the former approach, a `sdk.Msg` would need to be created for every single field along with a handler.
+In the former, `x/params`, approach, a `sdk.Msg` would need to be created for every single field along with a handler.
 This can become burdensome if there are a lot of parameter fields.
 In the latter case, there is only a single data structure and thus only a single message handler, however, the message handler might have to be